 Iron is vital for your baby’s brain, body and immune system development.
-So, it pays to know what iron-rich foods to offer your baby.
-Let’s iron out the facts about why iron is so important, how to make sure your baby gets enough and find nine iron-rich foods for babies you probably already have lurking in your kitchen!
+So, it pays to know what iron-rich foods to offer.
+Let’s iron out the facts about why this mineral is so essential, how to make sure your baby gets enough and find nine iron-rich foods for babies you probably already have lurking in your kitchen!

 Why do babies need to eat foods high in iron?

-You might have heard the catchy rhyme ‘food before one is just for fun.
-And while food should certainly be fun, at about six months, your baby needs food to complement foods their milk.
+You might have heard the catchy rhyme ‘food before one is just for fun’.
+And while food should certainly be fun, your baby needs food to complement foods their milk at about six months.
 Iron-rich foods are of particular importance.
-Babies and young children need iron for their brains, bodies and immune systems to develop normally.
+Babies and young children need iron for brain development and for their bodies and immune systems to develop normally.

 Do iron stores ‘run out’ at six months on the dot?